Is EFT Hypnosis?

 Calvin Banyan, MA, BCH, CI

 I have come to believe that EFT (the Emotional Freedom Technique developed by Gary H. Craig) is hypnosis.
-I first learned about the technique at the NGH Convention four years ago where it was presented as a form of meridian therapy.
+I first learned about the technique at the NGH Convention four years ago where it was presented as a form of meridian hypnosis.
 I did not care for it then, but I came across it again at the next NGH convention when it was presented by Marilyn Gordon.
 And, because I have such a high respect for her I decided to give it another look, and I attended the workshop she presented on it.
 She did a number of very impressive demonstrations using the technique and I was sold.
 I had to give it a try.

 After the convention I went back to my office and set about "EFTing" everything and everyone in my office with some impressive results.
 I became convinced of the power of EFT and began introducing it to my clients who came in to work on all kinds of fears, anxieties and some other issues such as cravings.
 This is where a problem came up.
 The name of our office is the Banyan Hypnosis Center for Training & Services, Inc. and as a result we get clients who are interested in using hypnosis to overcome problems and for general self-improvement.
-When I introduced them to EFT "a meridian therapy" my clients often didn't know what to think.
+When I introduced them to EFT "a meridian hypnosis" my clients often didn't know what to think.
 Some were in fact disappointed and would even ask directly, "Aren?t we going to do hypnosis?"

 For a while I persevered by responding that EFT was amazing and went on and sold them on the process.
 Then, after working with many clients using EFT, I changed my mind about what EFT is and now use a totally different approach.
 I now believe that EFT is more closely aligned with Mesmerism than with Classical Chinese Medicine.
 So I now introduce it to my clients as being a modern form of Mesmerism.